-Table 2 4

-Key factors of on-premise or cloud infrastructure
+Table 2 4 Key factors of on-premise or cloud infrastructure

+•

+Factor Local environment Cloud environment What needs to be

+i actor (on-premise) (cloud) done

+1 2 3 4

+costs are responsible for the you only need to pay for you need to calculate

+ongoing costs of server the resources you need, infrastructure support

+hardware, power and without any maintenance costs and average

+space. and upkeep costs, and daily, monthly and

+the price adjusts quarterly resource

+depending on how much consumption for each

+capacity is consumed environment: DEV,

+QA, PROD

-Factor Local environment (on-premise) Cloud environment (cloud) What needs to be done 1 2 3 4 costs are responsible for the ongoing costs of server hardware, power and space. you only need to pay for the resources you need, without any maintenance and upkeep costs, and the price adjusts depending on how much capacity is consumed you need to calculate infrastructure support costs and average daily, monthly and quarterly resource consumption for each environment: DEV, QA, PROD control and security the business stores all its data and has complete control over what happens to it.
-Due to special privacy requirements, companies/organizations from highly regulated industries are often reluctant to move to the cloud. many companies and suppliers are concerned with the problem of data ownership; data and encryption keys reside with your third- party provider and if the unexpected happens and there is downtime, there is a chance that you will not be able to access this data in time identify infrastructure components such as transmission channels, data processing and storage services; specify the relevant data protection requirements in these components (confidentiality, integrity, availability, observability); provide security mechanisms that ensure these realization The company is responsible for supporting the solution and all related processes Resources are placed on the territory of the service provider, a private, public or hybrid cloud requirements Describe which resources are hosted (virtual machines with different operating systems and their characteristics), which servers or clusters are used (Docker Swarm, Kubernetes)
+1 control and the business stores all its many companies and identify infrastructure security data and has complete suppliers are concerned components such as control over what with the problem of data transmission happens to it.
+Due to ownership; channels, data special privacy data and encryption keys processing and requirements, reside with your third- storage services; companies/organizations party provider and if the specify the relevant from highly regulated unexpected happens and data protection industries are often there is downtime, there requirements in these reluctant to move to the is a chance that you will components cloud. not be able to access this (confidentiality, data in time integrity, availability, observability); provide security mechanisms that ensure these requirements realization The company is Resources are placed on Describe which responsible for the territory of the service resources are hosted supporting the solution provider, a private, public (virtual machines with and all related processes or hybrid cloud different operating systems and their characteristics), which servers or clusters are used (Docker Swarm, Kubernetes)

-The end of the table.
-2 4

-1 2 3 4 regulatory requirements for government companies, as well as for a number of businesses whose industry and regulatory documents are strictly regulated, it is very important that data storage clearly meets the requirements of the law. must exercise due diligence and ensure that their third-party supplier complies with all the various regulatory requirements in their industry; Confidential data must be protected and the confidentiality of customers, partners and employees must be ensured; A service-level agreement is important to ensure that the parties, the supplier and the customer, understand a single standard of service and services, including accessibility requirements. to analyze the regulatory requirements imposed on your type of company/organizati on regarding data storage rules, for this it is necessary to be guided by national and international laws and legal acts such as the Law of Ukraine "On the Protection of Personal Data", the General Data Protection Regulation (GDPR) and others.
+regulatory requirements for government companies, as well as for a number of businesses whose industry and regulatory documents are strictly regulated, it is very important that data storage clearly meets the requirements of the law. for a number of businesses whose industry and regulatory documents are strictly regulated, it is very important that data storage clearly meets the requirements of the law. for a number of businesses whose industry and regulatory requirements in their industry; Confidential data must be protected and the confidentiality of customers, partners and employees must be ensured; A service-level agreement is important to ensure that 1 2 3 4 the parties, the supplier and the customer, understand a single standard of service and services, including Protection of Personal Data", the General Data Protection Regulation (GDPR) for government companies, as well as for a number of businesses whose industry and regulatory documents are strictly regulated, it is very important that data storage clearly meets the requirements of the must exercise due diligence and ensure that their third-party supplier complies with all the various regulatory requirements in their industry; Confidential data must be protected and the confidentiality of customers, partners and employees must be ensured; A service-level agreement is important to ensure that the parties, the supplier and the customer, understand a single standard of service and to analyze the regulatory requirements imposed on your type of company/organizati on regarding data storage rules, for this it is necessary to be guided by national and international laws and legal acts such as the Law of Ukraine "On the Protection of Personal Data", the General Data Protection